 - Always trim the excess from the panels and install the barrier panels as well.

 With the right garage door insulation, you would be able to not just control your energy bills, but it can also provide you with essential protection from harsh weather conditions.
 Garage door insulation is the perfect investment that will provide durability to your door and keep your belongings inside safe and protected.
 With unpredictable weather changes, find the time to secure your home with easy and convenient garage door insulation.
-Giel Garage Doors has been providing garage door installation and repair services since 1950.
+Thomas V. Giel Garage Doors, Inc. has been providing garage door installation and repair services since 1950.
 Contact us today if you have any questions or concerns about insulating your garage door.